fiatcrush/twitter-bot/README.md

 **You will need to edit three locations as below with your own data before use.**

-* First extract the files to a directory of your choice, then in that directory at the command line type
+* First extract the files to a directory of your choice.
+From within that directory at the command line type:

 ```
 npm install